mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 Does it sound too good to be true?
 Well, it is that good, and there isn't any catch.
-It might not be immediately obvious what are the implications and the benefits to using this methodology, but it made me very happy when I finally been able to
+It might not be immediately obvious what are the implications and the benefits to using this methodology, but it made me very happy when I've finally been able to put this together.

+TODO: difference to the salt command and the need for the Roster (and examples without the Roster).
+Maybe include here the "migrating from Ansible" paragraph?

+TODO: explain that it dynamically injects a Runner

 Does it work only with NAPALM?
 ------------------------------